-NOTE When a mobile computer with Windows Mobile 6.1 is connected to a host computer and an ActiveSync connection is made, the WLAN radio (if applicable) is disabled.
+NOTE When the MC55 is connected to a host computer and a sync connection is made, the Wi-Fi radio is disabled.
 This is a Microsoft security feature to prevent connection to two networks at the same time.

-ActiveSync software:
+The sync software:

-- Allows working with mobile computer-compatible host applications on the host computer.
-ActiveSync replicates data from the mobile computer so the host application can view, enter, and modify data on the mobile computer. - Synchronizes files between the mobile computer and host computer, converting the files to the correct format. - Backs up the data stored on the mobile computer.
-Synchronization is a one-step procedure that ensures the data is always safe and up-to-date. - Copies (rather than synchronizes) files between the mobile computer and host computer. - Controls when synchronization occurs by selecting a synchronization mode, e.g., set to synchronize continually while the mobile computer is connected to the host computer, or set to only synchronize on command. - Selects the types of information to synchronize and control how much data is synchronized.
+- Allows working with MC55-compatible applications on the host computer.
+The sync software replicates data from the MC55 to view, enter, and modify data on the host computer. - Synchronizes files between the MC55 and the host computer, converting the files to the correct format. - Backs up the data stored on the MC55.
+Synchronization is a one-step procedure that ensures the data is always safe and up-to-date. - Copies (rather than synchronizes) files between the MC55 and the host computer. - Controls when synchronization occurs by selecting a synchronization mode.
+For example, synchronize continuously while the MC55 is connected to the host computer, or synchronize only on command. - Selects the types of information to synchronize and control how much data is synchronized.